Vol. 3, Letter from Northern Ireland: Blurred lines of violence, loyalty, and love

 I only wish I’d been imaginative enough to pitch such a story!
 I’d been on one of those Game of Thrones tours—a lot of the show was filmed in Northern Ireland, and Belfast’s Titanic Studios was its home.
 But I’d spent most of the tour thinking—unproductively—how silly I felt to be dressing up in faux-medieval cloaks and wielding fake swords, but didn’t want to be the spoilsport when everyone was doing it and having fun.

-[ 📷 Among the Gothic ruins of Inch Abbey, from the twelfth century, in County Down.
-It was here that Robb Stark’s banner men rallied to him after emerging victorious in the Battle of the Whispering Wood.
+Among the Gothic ruins of Inch Abbey, from the twelfth century, in County Down.
+It was here that Robb Stark’s banner men rallied to him after they emerged victorious in the Battle of the Whispering Wood.
 That’s me, looking away, when someone offered to take a photo for me.
-I think I was thinking: I don’t really want to be caught in this get-up… ]
+I think I was thinking: I don’t really want to be caught in this get-up, but…

 Self-defeating self-regard excepted, however, the tour was good fun—guided, as they usually are, by a woolly extra from the show—though you’d really have to be a hardcore film buff to care about the minutiae of what was shot where.
 My literary or cinematic pilgrimages are usually driven by a simple desire to cloak myself in the sentiment of a place that has lent itself to a world that made me imagine so deeply; I don’t need to know exactly where my favourite scenes happened or how the place was transformed.
 I want to hold on to a little mystery so I can continue to imagine—another world, another time, all the invisible layers of the place.